zmzfpc/Model_Merging_Data_Mixture/README.md

 # Multi-task Code LLMs: Data Mix or Model Merge?

-This repository contains the implementation for the paper **"Multi-task Code LLMs: Data Mix or Model Merge?"** submitted to AAAI.
+This repository contains the implementation for the paper **"Multi-task Code LLMs: Data Mix or Model Merge?"** submitted to the third international workshop on large language models for code.

 ## Overview